|

 on a handful of Warwick film productions for Albert R. Broccoli in the

-late 1950s, American screenwriter Richard Maibaum was the natural
+late 1950s, American Screenwriter Richard Maibaum was the natural

 choice to write the script for the first James Bond film.
 Although